Resource for Conservators Seeking Reverse Mortgages

 As with conservatorships, though, those with power of attorney must be able to provide ample proof and documentation that the person they’re acting on behalf of is indeed incapacitated.

-Getting a reverse mortgage as a conservator is a somewhat different process than for a legally competent borrower.
+Getting a reverse mortgage as a conservator is somewhat different than for a legally competent borrower.
 If you have any other questions about how to do this, we’d be happy to help.

 ARLO recommends these helpful resources: